-There was a two-lane highway located right outside where we stayed that cut through the center of the village.
-A thin strip of dirt hugged the sides of the road, no sidewalk.
+There was a two-lane road located right outside where we stayed that cut through the center of the village.
+A thin strip of dirt hugged the sides of the road, but no sidewalk.
 We had to walk along it single file.
 The speed limit was quite high and cars did not slow down while driving through the village.
 We could feel the vibrations as semis whizzed by us.

 We flew into Montego Bay on Frontier Airlines.
 We woke up at 4 am that morning to catch the plane, it was a three hour direct flight for us out of Raleigh.